 Can I recycle glass bottles and jars in my curbside recycling program?

 Most large cities accept glass in their curbside recycling programs, but you’ll want to verify acceptance locally.
 Due to the costs of transportation, risks of breakage, and low commodity value, some communities choose not to accept glass.

 Does the shape of the bottle or jar affect its recyclability?

 No, bottles and jars are recyclable regardless of shape.

-Can I get money for collecting and recycling glass bottles and jars?
+Can I make money recycling glass bottles and jars?

 Kind of.
 In 10 states, there is a container deposit law.
 In those states, consumers pay a per-container fee for soda, beer, and bottled water, which is refunded when empty containers are returned to a drop-off site.
 So, if you collect glass in one of these states, each container is worth a nickel or dime.

 At a materials recovery facility, glass is separated from other materials like metal and paper, then sent to a glass processor.
 It’s sorted by color and any contaminants are removed.
 The glass is then crushed into small pieces called cullet, which is heated to 2,600 degrees Fahrenheit and molded into new glass containers.

 Are there any states that require glass bottle recycling?